-- · Accelerate management's speed to more quickly respond to changes in the market environment - Strengthen project management - Take action regarding unprofitable businesses technologies for delivering advanced solutions, including AI, analytics, security, robotics and control technologies distributed across the Company and applies them to a common platform, creating a system that comprehensively and organically leverages the resources of the entire Hitachi Group to quickly and flexibly create new innovations.
+To add to this, we launched Lumada in May 2016.
+Lumada takes the essential technologies for delivering advanced solutions, including AI, analytics, security, robotics and control technologies distributed across the Company and applies them to a common platform, creating a system that comprehensively and organically leverages the resources of the entire Hitachi Group to quickly and flexibly create new innovations.
 Thanks to a steady increase in customer collaborations, Lumada business revenues are trending as planned and have already exceeded ¥1 trillion.
-Moreover, in addition to reorganizing our business portfolio, including selling off listed subsidiaries with little connection to the core Social Innovation Business, we continued to reform our cost structure, which contributed to the adjusted operating income ratio meeting our Mid-term Management Plan target and reaching a record level
+Moreover, in addition to reorganizing our business portfolio, including selling off listed subsidiaries with little connection to the core Social Innovation Business, we continued to reform our cost structure, which contributed to the adjusted operating income ratio meeting our Mid-term Management Plan target and reaching a record level.